Chen-Yulin/Besiege-Modern-Docs-Src/docs/intro.md

 - Quaternion (rotation)
 - package (collection of multiple signals, can be considered as parallel data, like \{bool, float, vector3, null\}).

-I believe that as the basic units of the mod is complete, besiege players can build automated machinery with more fancy fucntions.
+I believe that as the basic units of the mod is complete, besiege players can build automated machinery with fancier fucntions.
 The only limit is imagination while **besiege players never lack that**.

 ***Let's make it happen!!!***